 WORK STATUS

 This is a full-time position with a 40 hour per week schedule.
-Hours are normally 6:30 AM – 5:00 PM, Monday through Thursday.
+Hours are normally 7:00 AM – 5:30 PM, Monday through Thursday, with rotating on-call duty between shifts and on weekends and holidays.
+Employees who are on-call are required to keep the assigned notification system within hearing distance and to remain within 30 minutes of the District's service area.
 Scheduling may vary depending upon workload.
+Flexibility to work additional hours when needed is required.
 May also be required to work during emergency situations.